RillingDev/rilling.dev/source/_posts/getting-into-javascript-building-and-bundling-part-2-bundling-tools.md

 ---
 title: "Getting into JavaScript Building & Bundling.
 Part 2: Bundling Tools"
 date: 2016/07/20
-updated: 2019/05/27
+updated: 2021/06/27
 tags:
     - JavaScript
     - Modules
     - Workflow
 ---

 This is the second part of my series about JavaScript bundling & building.
-If you haven't read [the first part](https://rilling.dev/getting-into-javascript-building-and-bundling-part-1-modules) yet, go check it out, otherwise the content of this part might not make sense to you.
+If you haven't read [the first part](https://rilling.dev/getting-into-javascript-building-and-bundling-part-1-modules) yet, go check it out.

 <!-- more -->